sergevar/paulgrahamblog/cleaned/hw.md

 So if you want to work on hardware, don't be deterred from doing it because you worry investors will discriminate against you.
 And in particular, don't be deterred from *applying* to Y Combinator with a hardware idea, because we're especially interested in hardware startups.

 We know there's room for the *next Steve Jobs*.
 But there's almost certainly also room for the first <Your Name Here>.

-Thanks to Sam Altman, Trevor Blackwell, David Cann, Sanjay Dastoor, Paul Gerhardt, Cameron Robertson, Harj Taggar, and Garry Tan for reading drafts of this.